How-tos Overview

 Once created, it's actually not possible to change the capacity

 of a resource.
-That is, the Count
+That is, the Count property

 remains fixed.
 It is, however, possible to alter the number of